camunda/camunda-docs-manual/content/update/minor/722-to-723/_index.md

 Starting with version `7.23`, the `camunda-engine` artifact now uses Spring Framework 6 by default, replacing Spring 5 from previous releases.

-Unlike previous versions, Spring 6 requires Java 17 or higher.
-If you need to keep using Java 11, you will need to override the Spring version to keep using Spring 5.
+Unlike previous versions, Spring Framework 6 requires Java 17 or higher.
+If you need to keep using Java 11, you will need to override the Spring version to keep using Spring Framework 5.

 # Quarkus 3.20 Extension Update
 The Camunda Quarkus extension has been updated to use Quarkus 3.20.
 This version brings its own features and changes.
 For a complete list, see the [Quarkus 3.20 LTS release blog post](https://quarkus.io/blog/quarkus-3-20-0-released/).